surge-dalhousie/discover-python/jupyter-cocalc.md

 ### Working in Notebooks

-There is an **undo** function, which works similarly to other software you'll have used, sequentially undoing things you've typed in cells. **Importantly**, the undo function does _not_ undo the results of commands you've run in Python.
-Continuing with our previous example, this means that if you ran the Python command `x = 1`, then ran "undo", Jupyter would delete your typing, `x = 1`, but in the kernel's memory, `x` would still equal `1`.
+There is an **undo** function, which works similarly to other software you'll have used, sequentially undoing things you've typed in cells. **Importantly**, *the undo function does _not_ undo the results of commands you've run in Python*.
+Continuing with our previous example, this means that if you ran the Python command `x = 1`, then ran "undo", Jupyter would delete your typing, `x = 1`.
+However, in the kernel's memory, `x` would still equal `1`.
 So you could run `print(x)` the output would be `1`.

 CoCalc also offers [Time Travel](https://doc.cocalc.com/time-travel.html#).
 This allows you to revert your notebook file to some specific, previous state.
 It's essentially like hitting "undo" a large (and very specific) number of times, without the risk of carpal tunnel syndrome.